Soccer-Neuer the toast of Germany after Algeria heroics

-SANTO ANDRE Brazil Manuel Neuer, the latest in a long line of outstanding German goalkeepers, took the plaudits on Tuesday after almost single-handedly keeping the Germans' wobbly defense together in a 2-1 extra-time win over Algeria in the World Cup last 16.
+SANTO ANDRE, Brazil, July 1 Manuel Neuer, the latest in a long line of outstanding German goalkeepers, took the plaudits on Tuesday after almost single-handedly keeping the Germans' wobbly defence together in a 2-1 extra-time win over Algeria in the World Cup last 16.

 In arguably his best performance for his country, Neuer stopped seven Algeria shots and defused a number of dangerous counter-attacks playing like a sweeper with an astonishing 19 touches of the ball outside the penalty area and 59 in total.